jjeffery/VProj/readme.md

 * Only knows about C# projects.
 It will ignore everything else.
 (I only use C#, but it would not be difficult to upgrade for VB, F#, etc).
 * Does not convert Web projects.
 I find that I only want to use this for re-usable assemblies, I never want to target a web application for multiple frameworks.
+* Only works for .NET 4.0 at the moment.
+In the near future I will probably have to enhance it to handle .NET 4.5, 4.0 and 3.5.
+(I don't intend to include .NET 3.0 or 2.0 at the moment).

 ## Instructions ##